Hannoob/ROPvsSolid/README.md

 genericUnwrapFunction printSquareOfValue happyValue
 ```

-Now it is nice and generic, however we see that we have some default behaviour on the ERROR case that will only print the error message.
+Now it is nice and generic, however we see that we have some default behavior on the ERROR case that will only print the error message.
-We could take this default behaviour out and pass in some other function, but for the purposes of this example, we won't really care about passing in custom behaviour for the ERROR case.
+We could take this default behavior out and pass in some other function, but for the purposes of this example, we won't really care about passing  custom behavior for the ERROR case.
 This function does not return anything, but when we want to start to chain these functions together using the pipe operator (|>) or the composition operator (>>), these functions will have to start returning outputs that we can use as inputs for the following functions.
 One catch is that "matches" need to return the same type of output for all cases.
 This is where the idea of railway oriented programming starts.